mt-server-tools/minetest-registry/specifications/schema.md

 Artifacts can be associated with players, servers or both.
 These can be data schematics, play times, achievements - anything.
 A display message can be stored as the artifact's "meta-info", to be separate from the payload.

-Web applications built to leverage the registry can use this data as they wish.
+Web applications built to leverage the registry can use this data as they wish, for example for storing an extended bio, or an avatar - etc.

 ## Objects